iszczesniak/cpp/shared_ptr/index.md

 * ownership, because the data are destoryed when the group becomes empty.

-The smart pointer type `std::shared_ptr` implements the semantics of the shared ownership.
-The objects of the `std::shared_ptr` type are the **managing objects**, and the data allocated dynamically is the **managed data**.
+In Java or C#, a reference has the shared-ownership semantics.

 # `std::shared_ptr`

 * `#include <memory>`

+* The smart pointer type that implements the shared-ownership semantics.

+* The objects of this type are the **managing objects**, and the data allocated dynamically is the **managed data**.

-* It's a template class that implements the sharing of the managed data, i.e., the class implements the shared-ownership semantics.
+* It's a template class that implements the shared-ownership semantics.
+The template argument is the type of the manged data.

 * The opposite of `std::unique_ptr`.